 The climate of the Aegean Sea largely reflects the climate of Greece, which is “Mediterranean”.
 Most of the Aegean is classified as Hot-summer Mediterranean (Csa), with hotter and drier summers along with milder and wetter winters.
 In the north of the Aegean Sea, the climate is instead classified as Cold semi-arid (BSk), which feature cooler summers.
 The Etesian north winds are a dominant weather influence in the Aegean Basin, especially during summer, keeping the tempreture not as high as in other Mediterraanean regions.

-Areas, Counties & Cities of the Aegean Islands
+Destinations of the Aegean Islands

 With its bright green hills, beautiful valleys and uninterrupted line of golden beaches, Rhodes is truly a blessed place – beautiful beaches, a long history, and numerous cultural and archaeological sites … and you’ve got the perfect holiday destination.